OmaymaS/lime_explainer/README.md

 ### TO DO

-- Add other models
+- Add other models.
-- Turn other values into variables *(e.g. Kernel size, sample size, etc.)*
+- Turn other values into variables *(e.g. Kernel size, sample size, etc.)*.
-- Write better help text
+- Write better help text.
+- Polish the App code and add comments.